yasmeenkhobeez123/MIA-phase2/README.md

 ## Neural Network from Scratch

-In this project, we implemented a fully connected neural network from scratch to classify handwritten digits from the MNIST dataset.

 ### Key Details:
 - **Architecture:** A fully connected neural network with ReLU activation in the hidden layer and softmax output for classification.